the3deer/android-3D-model-viewer/README.md

   1. Compile project from your android IDE
   2. Connect your android device and run application
-  3. You should see a 3D arrow and some triangles, squares and a teacup in the middle.
-Also a square with texture.
+  3. You should see a menu.
+From there you can load the demo scenario (3D arrow and some object in the middle).
+  4. If you want, you can load your own model
-  4. Pinch and rotate to see the 3D scene from another perspective.
+  4. Once the scenario is loaded, pinch and rotate to see the 3D scene from another perspective.

 Screenshot